Intro Paragraph

 Audience: Public

 In the history of language, “Watch out!” was almost certainly an early development.
-“Stop worrying” probably came on the scene a little later, as it reflects a less urgent need, but both poles of risk communication – alerting and reassuring – undoubtedly predate written language.
+“Stop worrying” probably came on the scene a little later, reflecting a less urgent need, but both poles of risk communication – alerting and reassuring – undoubtedly predate written language.